Paul2019java/learnJavaTim3/src/fundamentalsCoding/junitXml/testSuiteResultsStructure.md

             - text

-Test id: test index
+Process id: process index

-Testcase id: test index/testcase index
+Event id: process index/event index

 #### Create a testSuiteResult with 4 tests, each having at least one testcase, and at least one ERROR.